giswqs/geog-312/book/labs/lab_06.md

 ## Exercise 3: Performing Arithmetic Operations

-1. Compute the mean of the `Tair` data over the `time` dimension.
+1. **Compute the mean SST** over the entire time range (2010-2015) to obtain the average sea surface temperature for each spatial location.
-2. Subtract the computed mean from the original `Tair` dataset to get the temperature anomalies.
+2. **Calculate the temperature anomalies** by subtracting the computed mean from the original SST values.
+This helps understand how SST deviates from the mean during the time period.
-3. Plot the mean temperature and the anomalies on separate plots.
+3. **Plot both the mean SST and the anomalies** on separate plots to visualize spatial temperature patterns and deviations.
+You can select a specific time to display the anomalies.

+This exercise introduces arithmetic operations on the dataset, focusing on the concept of temperature anomalies.

 ```{code-cell} ipython3